nanthagabriel/nanthagabriel/README.md

 - Python Programming: Learning the fundamentals and applying them in real-world projects.
 - Machine Learning: Diving into algorithms and hands-on projects using Python libraries like scikit-learn and pandas.
 - Data Analysis & Visualization: Analyzing datasets and visualizing insights with libraries such as matplotlib, seaborn.
-- AI Foundations: Learning about decision trees, search algorithms, and problem-solving techniques in AI.
+- AI Foundations: Learning about decision trees, search algorithms and problem-solving techniques in AI.
 - Algorithms & Data Structures: Strengthening my problem-solving skills with a focus on sorting, searching and efficient coding practices.

 ---